 Nuance has been a pioneer in speech and language technologies for more than 30 years.
 Our data centers host billions of speech transactions every month in over 40 languages from hundreds of applications.
-We continuously expand our research grid to explore this avalanche of data.
-Our researchers, experts in the fields of speech recognition, statistical modeling, deep machine learning, and linguistics, use these computational and data resources to continuously advance the boundaries of what can be done with speech technology.
+We invest in research, data security, and privacy.
+Our researchers, experts in speech recognition, statistical modeling, machine learning and computational linguistics, use our resources to continuously advance what can be done with speech and language technology.

 Current applications for consumers and companies.

 We optimize our technology for four main application scenarios.

 – Our personal assistant solutions enable people to communicate with their devices on human terms.
 Our systems understand people’s intentions and provide appropriate responses.
 Drivers operate their GPSs, make phone calls and listen to messages using our robust speech solutions.
 Speech makes these interactions easier and safer.
 In that sense, speech technology saves lives.
 We continuously improve our accuracy, latency, and robustness; and extend our models to new domains, accents, languages, and devices.